Sales and Use Tax Audit

 1. The Time Out—A Pre-Audit Compliance Review

-At the beginning of the audit process, we start by reviewing a client’s records, business operations, and bookkeeping systems to determine whether the client has underpaid or over-paid sales and/or use taxes.
+At the beginning of the audit process, our tax experts start by reviewing a client’s records, business operations, and bookkeeping systems to determine whether the client has underpaid or overpaid sales and/or use taxes.

 2. Tax Minimization—The Pre-Audit Approach

 If we determine that deficiencies exist in processes or operations, we provide solutions to recover missing documents and to order missing statements.
 We also develop strategies to ensure ongoing compliance, and act to minimize prior exposure periods.
-With access to industry-leading technology, data recovery, accounting, and forensic services, our firm will engage experts on your behalf.
+With access to industry-leading technology, data recovery, accounting, and forensic services, our firm will engage experts on your behalf to get the job done.
 Whenever we enlist third parties, we always do so in a manner that retains attorney-client privilege.